skfairchild/WiDS_LATutorial/README.md

 ## Julia und Jupyter Notebooks

-This repository contains the [Jupyter Notebooks](https://github.com/skfairchild/MathData-Winter22-23) from the class.
+This repository contains the Jupyter notebooks from the tutorial.

 In order to use the notebooks: